rachelnertia/rachelnertia.github.io/podcast-recommendations.md

 ## 40k BadCast

 Two dudes talking about Warhammer.
-If you're looking for a hobby podcast, this is the *one*.
+If you're looking for a hobby podcast, I can't recommend BadCast enough.
 Campbell and Dan are so warm and have such great chemistry that it's charming just to hear them talk about what's going on in their lives.
+They have all the right priorities about what actually matters in the hobby and the community, and I love their confidence and flare.
 Also, they have a segment where one of them dramatic-reads a piece of fiction and the other has to guess if it's fanfic or not.
 Perfection.
 Kinda bawdy though.

 - [Website](https://40kbadcast.com/)